New Year, New Name: Welcome to Vitality Health Center, launching January 1st

 Advanced Infusion and Wellness Center (AIWC) welcomes you to our website!
 Please feel free to browse around and learn about the innovative services offered at our facility.
-We have assembled a team of highly skilled providers of advanced practice nurses with experience as nurse practitioners and nurse anesthetists.
-We also have a therapists and other resources to provide you state of the art therapies.
+We have highly skilled advanced practice nurses specializing in anesthesia, primary care, and psychiatric care.
+We also have a consultant therapist and other resources to provide you state of the art therapies.
 The services we provide are on the cutting edge of healthcare, grounded by evidence-based research and provide positive patient outcomes.
 While some of these services are provided in other parts of the country, AIWC is the first all inclusive outpatient center in the Wichita area providing ketamine infusions for the treatment of many psychiatric and chronic pain conditions.
 We also provide intravenous fluid hydration, wellness visits (excluding immunizations), sports physicals, and treatment for minor disease conditions.
 Please check out our “services provided” page on the website and check in often to see what additional services we have added!

 Our center is privately and conveniently located in northeast Wichita at the Remington Office Park off K96 and Webb.
 The facility is newly remodeled and able to handle all the services we provide under one roof.
 Patient comfort, confidentiality, and relaxation are all provided in an upscale environment.
 Rather than feeling like just another appointment, the AIWC team believes in providing a positive, individualized experience for our patients.
 We love working with your current care providers to incorporate our services into your plan of care.
 If you do not have a current provider but feel that you could benefit from our services, please contact us to set up an appointment.
 We can provide most services in house and have a large referral network of providers for what we cannot cover.
 Call us today to schedule an appointment, ask questions, or to find out more about our services.